Probate Disputes Attorney

 Despite the existence of a will or trust, those instruments can be challenged by those who question the validity of the document.
 Although it is estimated that only one will out of every 100 filed with the probate court is challenged, it does happen.
 Depending on the size of the estate, the implications of disputes can be financially significant.
 If you want to challenge a will or trust, or if you find yourself embroiled in a challenge, you may want to know how probate disputes work.

-I not only help clients in Columbus and throughout Central Ohio create their estate plans, but I also represent clients who want to mount probate disputes or defend against them.
+At The Law Office of Gregory L. Williams, I not only help clients in Columbus and throughout Central Ohio create their estate plans, but I also represent clients who want to mount probate disputes or defend against them.

 INVOLVED IN A PROBATE DISPUTE?

-How Probate Works in Ohio
+REACH OUT TODAYHow Probate Works in Ohio

 The probate process in Ohio serves to pay the debts and taxes owed by a decedent and distribute any of the decedent’s assets subject to probate to the beneficiaries of the estate named in a will or to the heirs of the estate under Ohio law.